-To see information about NETWORK's new TANF findings, contained in our 2010 report, TANF Tested, Lives of Families in Poverty during the Recession, click here.
+To see information about NETWORK's TANF findings contained in our 2010 report, TANF Tested, Lives of Families in Poverty during the Recession, click here.

 NETWORK believes that Temporary Assistance for Needy Families (TANF) should be a strong part of our national safety net, and has worked in the past to track the program through our 1999 and 2001 Welfare Reform Watch Projects.
 NETWORK published a new research report in July 2010 (see box above) based on survey responses from low-income families across the nation.